Quantcast

 • Track early in the morning or late in the day when shadows make prints easier to see.

 • Watch for animal droppings called scat.
 The scat will also help you track the animal.
 If it’s dry all the way through, the tracks may have been left a while ago.
-Scat can also tell you if you’re tracking a vegetarian or a meat eater.
+On the other hand, if it’s still moist, it indicates recent activity.
+Not only can it provide valuable information about the timing of their presence, but it can also give clues about their diet.
+Scat can tell you if you’re tracking a vegetarian or a meat eater.

 Animal Track Pictures in the Winter Snow